xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 ssh-keygen
 ```

 Please make sure you use a passphrase when generating the key.
-Sometimes inexperienced people may suggest you to not use a passphrase to be able to log into the machine without needing a password.
-However this is **WRONG** and you should be instead finding out that this is a violation of security practices.
-If you do not like to use a passphrase you can use `ssh-agent` and  `ssh-add`.
+Make
+sure to not just skip the passphrase by typing in ENTER but instead
+use a real not easy to guess passphrase as this is best practice and
+not in violation violation of security policies.
+You always can use
+use `ssh-agent` and `ssh-add` so you do not have to repeatedly enter
+your passphrase.

-The `ssh-keygen` program will generate a public-private keypair in the directory `~/.ssh/id_rsa.pub` (public key) and `~/.ssh/id_rsa`.
-Please never share the private key with anyone.
+The `ssh-keygen` program will generate a public-private keypair in the
+directory `~/.ssh/id_rsa.pub` (public key) and `~/.ssh/id_rsa`.
+Please
+never share the private key with anyone.

-Next, we need to add the public key to Rivanna's `rivanna:~/.ssh/authorized_keys file`.
-The easiest way to do this is to use the program
+Next, we need to add the public key to Rivanna's
+`rivanna:~/.ssh/authorized_keys file`.
+The easiest way to do this is
-`ssh-copy-id`.
+to use the program `ssh-copy-id`.

 ```bash
 ssh-copy-id username@rivanna.hpc.virginia.edu
 ```

 Please use your password when using `ssh-copy-id`.
-Your username is your UVA computing id.
+Your username is
+your UVA computing id.
 Now you should be ready to connect with

 ```bash
 ssh username@rivanna.hpc.virginia.edu